kyledufrane/Microsoft_Movie_Analysis/Microsoft_Movie_Analysis_README.md

 ## Overview

-This project analyzes movie data from IMDB, The Numbers, and Box Office Mojo websites.
-The IMDB dataset includes data of over 38,000 movies.
-The Numbers includes budget and revenue data of over 5,000 movies and the Box Office Mojo Studio includes revenue data of over 3,000 movies.
-Descriptive analysis of movie data shows that it is important to be slelective about certain attributes of the movie you make.
+This project analyzes movie data from IMDb, The Numbers, and Box Office Mojo websites.
+The IMDb dataset includes data of over 38,000 movies.
+The Numbers dataset includes budget and revenue data of over 5,000 movies and the Box Office Mojo dataset includes revenue data of over 3,000 movies.
+Descriptive analysis of movie data shows that it is important to be slelective about certain attributes of the movie you create.

 ![logo](images/logo.jpeg)

 ## Business Problem

 Microsoft is looking to develop an internal film department and needs clarity on how to be the most successful in the movie industry.
 Microsoft has never created a movie before.
 Choosing the first movie to make in this department is critical to their success in the movie industry.
-Through our analysis of various sources, we took at look at movies that were released in the last 10 years to get an idea of how recent movies have performed.
-Given that, we are going to provide recommendations based on the following:
+Through our analysis of various sources, we took a look at movies that were released in the last 10 years to get an idea of how recent movies have performed.
+Given that, we are going to provide recommendations to Microsoft based on the following:
 ***
 * Which studio Microsoft should chose to distribute the movie
 * Which director to chose